 ANI MOLLEREAU – SCULPTOR

-Ani Mollereau was born in Dublin, Ireland, of a French father and Irish mother and she inherited both their cultural influences.
-From an early age she became interested in art eventually specializing in sculpture.
+Ani Mollereau was born in Dublin, Ireland , of a French father and Irish mother and she inherited both their cultural influences.
+From an early age she became interested in art eventually specialising in sculpture.
 She has exhibited work extensively, both home and abroad.

-Ani draws on the power and beauty of animals to create sculptures, symbolising our purer selves.
-Her work is not about measurement but the spirit of the animal capturing the subject with poweful, flowing, graceful lines, allowing the viewer to see with the eye, the hand and the soul.
+Ani draws on the power and beauty of animals to create sculptures.
+Her work is not about measurement but the spirit of the animal capturing the subject with their strong, flowing , graceful lines, allowing the viewer to see with the eye ,the hand and the soul.

-The power and delicacy of the artist’s work tells us with certainty that there is much more to life than mundane existance.
+The artist’s work tells us with certainty that there is much more to life than mundane existence.
 This is surely the purpose of art.

 “ Where the Spirit works with the hands there is art”

-With my sculptures my aim is to inspire people who see my work to look more carefully at the world around them to discover beauty at a glance through their tactile and visual simplicity and I want to challenge the spectators imagination.
+My aim is to inspire people to look more carefully at the world around them to discover beauty at a glance

-My inspiration is life and the world around me, the visible and the invisible, expressing emotion, imagination, identity, story life force and nature.
+My inspiration is life and the world around me, the visible, the invisible, expressing emotion, imagination, identity, life force and nature .